Dimasarsyad4/SaaS-QA-Case-Study/LegacyAppDesktop-TestStrategy.md

 # 1. Introduction

 This document outlines the strategic QA approach for testing the Desktop Attendance Management System (v7.4).
-It defines the testing levels, methodologies, data validation pipelines, and root-cause isolation techniques required to ensure the stability of the application’s core features, local database synchronization, and legacy biometric IoT hardware connectivity.
+Testing was conducted at the branch manual QA level, complementing a separate centralized automated QA function.
+It defines the testing levels, methodologies, data validation pipelines, and root-cause isolation techniques required to ensure the stability of the application's core features, local database synchronization, and legacy biometric IoT hardware connectivity.

 ---